UNSW-ZZSC9020/project/report/.ipynb_checkpoints/ZZSC9020_Template_GroupG-checkpoint.md

 This model is well-suited for cases where the relationship between variables is expected to be linear.

 Rationale for Inclusion:
 The basic Linear Regression model is included in this study due to its effectiveness in providing a clear and straightforward understanding of the influences of different predictors on electricity demand.
 It serves as a fundamental benchmark for evaluating more complex models.
 The model's simplicity and interpretability are particularly valuable for initial exploratory analyses, where understanding the direct linear impact of individual factors—such as temperature, time of day, and economic indicators—on electricity demand is crucial.
-Furthermore, linear regression can provide a quick and efficient estimation of relationships without requiring extensive computational resources, making it an essential tool in the initial phases of our analytical process.

 2. Neural Network Model (MLP)

 Model Overview:
 The Multi-Layer Perceptron (MLP) is a type of neural network known for its capability to model complex, non-linear relationships through its multiple layers and neurons.
-MLPs are widely used in pattern recognition, forecasting, and classification tasks where the relationships between variables are not easily discernible or are highly non-linear.
+MLPs are widely used in pattern recognition, forecasting, and classification tasks where the relationships between variables are not easily discernible or are highly non-linear [@Nielsen2015].

 The MLP model consists of multiple layers: an input layer, one or more hidden layers, and an output layer.
 Each layer \(l\) performs a linear transformation followed by a non-linear activation: